Park Maintenance Scores

 How Performance is Measured

 The standards cover 12 broad features ranging from lawns to restrooms.
 Each park has a different set of features to be evaluated.
 Each feature is evaluated for the condition of various "elements" such as cleanliness, plant health, and playground conditions.
 For example, the performance standard for the "mowing" element requires that turf be less than 4.5 inches high.
 If an evaluator reviews a certain area of lawn and finds turf that is taller than 4.5-inches, then the evaluator would check the appropriate box to report this condition exists.
 An un-mowed lawn results in the failure of the "mowing" element.
 The reported conditions are the basis for scores.
-Overall park scores are calculated by taking the overall feature scores obtained by an evaluation and applying weights to them based on the park type.

 The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.